ruslo/CGold/docs/first-step/run-executable/cli-visual-studio.rst

   Time Elapsed 00:00:01.54

-By default Debug variant of ``foo.exe`` will be build, you can run it by:
+By default the Debug variant of ``foo.exe`` will be built, you can run it by:

 .. code-block:: none